2026 Priorities

 10) Fix Criminal Discovery, SB 24 (Carroll Foy) & HB 118 (Keys-Gamarra)

-• Requires prosecutors to provide criminal discovery materials to the defense by electronic means, whenever possible
+• Requires prosecutors to provide copies of criminal discovery materials to the defense

 • Passed Senate unanimously and House overwhelmingly in the General Assembly in 2025, vetoed by Governor Youngkin